GSA/idmanagement.gov/_governance/fpkiaudit.md

 ## Annual Review Requirements for All Certification Authorities

-Independent compliance audits are the primary way that the Federal Public Key Infrastructure Policy Authority (FPKIPA) ensures that Certification Authorities participating in the FPKI comply with the requirements identified in the appropriate Certificate Policies (CPs).
+Independent compliance audits are the primary way that the Federal Public Key Infrastructure Policy Authority (FPKIPA) ensures that CAs participating in the FPKI comply with the requirements identified in the appropriate Certificate Policies (CPs).
 Audits are an important component of the Annual Review Requirements.

-Audits are required annually for Certification Authorities.
+Audits are required annually for CAs.
 Annual review packages should be submitted to fpki at gsa.gov.

-- [FPKI Annual Review Requirements (PDF, May 2022)]({{site.baseurl}}/docs/fpki-annual-review-requirements.pdf){:target="_blank"}{:rel="noopener noreferrer"} – Requirements for performing and reporting annual compliance audits.
+- [FPKI Annual Review Requirements (PDF, May 2022)]({{site.baseurl}}/docs/fpki-annual-review-requirements.pdf){:target="_blank"}{:rel="noopener noreferrer"} – This document includes requirements for performing and reporting annual compliance audits.
-- PIV and PIV-I Annual Testing - supports FPKI Annual Reviews and can be done either in-person at the GSA FIPS 201 Lab or using available tools such as the [Card Conformance Tool (CCT)](https://playbooks.idmanagement.gov/fpki/tools/cct/){:target="_blank"}{:rel="noopener noreferrer"} and [Certificate Profile Conformance Tool (CPCT)](https://playbooks.idmanagement.gov/fpki/tools/cpct/){:target="_blank"}{:rel="noopener noreferrer"}
+- PIV and PIV-I Annual Testing - supports FPKI Annual Reviews and can be done either in person at the GSA FIPS 201 Lab or using available tools such as the [Card Conformance Tool (CCT)](https://playbooks.idmanagement.gov/fpki/tools/cct/){:target="_blank"}{:rel="noopener noreferrer"} and [Certificate Profile Conformance Tool (CPCT)](https://playbooks.idmanagement.gov/fpki/tools/cpct/){:target="_blank"}{:rel="noopener noreferrer"}
-- [Non-Compliance Management Framework For The Federal Public Key Infrastructure (FPKI) (PDF, January 2016)]({{site.baseurl}}/docs/fpki-nmf.pdf){:target="_blank"}{:rel="noopener noreferrer"} - This document provides guidance for the FPKI Policy Authority (FPKIPA) for responding to situations an FPKI FBCA member is not meeting their Memorandum of Agreement (MOA) requirements and obligations.
+- [Non-Compliance Management Framework For The Federal Public Key Infrastructure (FPKI) (PDF, January 2016)]({{site.baseurl}}/docs/fpki-nmf.pdf){:target="_blank"}{:rel="noopener noreferrer"} - This document provides guidance for the FPKI Policy Authority (FPKIPA) for responding to situations in which an FPKI FBCA member is not meeting their Memorandum of Agreement (MOA) requirements and obligations.

 ## Annual Review Schedule